- What Do We Do?

 Understand costs and set pricing

 Once a contingency plan is activated, you must define another one to take its place.
-Remember, a contingency plan is a living document, and is meant to be revised or updated on at least a quarterly basis.By making contingency planning a regular part of your planning procedure, you ensure that you are always prepared to respond to crises and mitigate the damage from everything from small problems to worst-case scenarios.
+Remember, a contingency plan is a living document.
+It is meant to be revised or updated on at least a quarterly basis.By making risk management planning a regular part of your planning procedure, you ensure that you are always prepared to respond to crises and mitigate the damage from everything from small problems to worst-case scenarios.
 Once supported by your overall business planning process, a rock-solid contingency plan helps ensure growth and sustainability.